zsiki/Find-GCP/README.md

     --gcp ./images/gcp_list.txt
 ```

 switch to your ODM command.
+In case of WebODM upload gcp_list.txt file with your images.

 The gcp_list.txt file should look like: